 222Rn as a tracer of air-sea gas exchange across the river influenced northern Gulf of Mexico shelf

-Jocelyn Forsman, Louisiana State University, Oceanography and Coastal Sciences, Baton Rouge, LA, United States and Kanchan Maiti, Louisiana State University, Department of Oceanography and Coastal Sciences, Baton Rouge, LA, United States
+Jocelyn Forsman, Louisiana State University, Oceanography and Coastal Sciences, Baton Rouge, LA, United States and Kanchan Maiti, Louisiana State University, Department of Oceanography and Coastal Sciences, Baton Rouge, United States

 Abstract: